bedbad/pyimps/README.md

     python3 pyimports /path/to/file/to_analyze.py

-That wil achieve the following effect:
+That can achieve the following effect:
 ![Screenshot](Screenshot.png)

 Once upon a time I wanted get all import dependencies for a bunch of python files and to my surprize I found no